 No matter what industry you work in, soft skills are used and undervalued.
-The modern workplace is interpersonal - you’re always listening, learning, interacting, presenting, collaborating in some way shape or form.
+The modern workplace is interpersonal - you’re always actively listening, learning, interacting, presenting, and collaborating in some way shape or form.

 So why is it that when it comes to self-reflection and thinking about the skills you possess, soft skills are often forgotten about?
 If a developer was asked “what skills do you possess?”, they are likely to respond with the programming languages that they are competent in.
 The World Economic Forum recently reported that by 2025, complex problem-solving, critical thinking, creativity, people management and emotional intelligence would be among the most important skills required in the workplace. 👇

 Emotional intelligence is a highly-ranked soft skill that is key when dealing with different stakeholders, including clients and colleagues.
 A ‘one size fits all’ policy needs to be rethought in most circumstances, in order to truly understand how another is thinking or feeling.